nvidia-cosmos/cosmos-reason1/examples/post_training/README.md

 ```

 After training is done, the huggingface checkpoint gets saved to the directory `$output_dir`, which is similar to the SFT case.
 To evaluate the improved reasoning performance of this RL-trained model, please refer to the Evaluation section.

+## Evaluation

+To evaluate the post-trained model, run the [Cosmos Reason1 Benchmark](../benchmark/README.md).